High School Course Catalog |

 From the Lower School through the High School, classes are formed to accommodate each student’s pacing needs and manner of engagement in the learning process.
 We strive to make each classroom a vibrant mathematical community where students are able to work together to pursue common goals.
 The math classes are formed at the end of each school year and are reevaluated and adjusted throughout the subsequent year to ensure that the needs of no individual are compromised.

 In the Saint Ann’s Mathematics Department, informal investigations of number, shape, and pattern precede formal manipulations and codification.
 In Lower School, we explore the workings of base-ten arithmetic and learn to compute using the four operations.
 We investigate ancient number systems and encourage our students to create their own number systems.
 We give them the opportunity to play with polygons, tangrams and pentominoes, to develop an intuitive feeling for shape and space.
-Throughout the Lower School, a math enrichment program introduces mathematical games, puzzles, and construction projects.
+In the Kindergarten and first and second grades, a math enrichment program introduces mathematical games, puzzles, and construction projects.
 Students are provided with the opportunity to follow through with these activities throughout the week during free time.
 We create a body of mathematical experience in a setting that is fun and exciting, and encourage our students to become authors of their own mathematics.

 In the Lower Middle School of the fourth and fifth grades, we begin a more formal investigation of base-ten arithmetic.
 The students’ understanding of the relationship between the four operations and the meaning of a fraction or a mixed number is developed through exploration of the number line, the ruler, fraction bars, and pie charts.
 The four operations are applied to whole numbers and fractions in problem solving.
 Counting and strategy games support the student’s awareness and interest in number patterns.
-Throughout the Lower Middle School, students are encouraged to make observations and form generalizations (for example, is it true that the sum of an odd number and an even number is always odd?).
+Throughout the Lower Middle School, students are encouraged to make observations and form generalizations.

 In the sixth and seventh grades, we begin a more thorough investigation of the real continuum and apply it to the art of measurement.
 The concept of base-ten place value is extended to the right of the decimal point and we move to the left of zero on the number line to explore the world of negative numbers.
 The difference between rational and irrational numbers is explored.
 We examine the concept of a ratio and scaling with respect to similar figures, percents, maps, or architectural drawings, encouraging all of our students to set up equivalent fractions and to think proportionally.
 Variables are introduced and students begin to model word problems algebraically.
 They are asked at this point to begin to express generalizations and verify conjectures in abstract form.

 Throughout the entire Middle School, we explore topics in logic, number theory, set theory, algebra, geometry, and modular or other-base arithmetic.
 Our students intuitively explore the concepts of unknowns and balance long before they are introduced to the algebraic laws of equality.
 They compose and defend logical and geometric arguments long before they are ever asked to perform a formal proof in Geometry.
-We also offer electives in Problem Solving, Mathematical Art, The Game of Go, and others to provide even more avenues of mathematics for students to explore.
-Middle school students may participate in various math competitions including MathCounts, AMC 8, and others; some of our students have advanced to the national level of the MathCounts competition.
+We also offer electives in Problem Solving, Mathematical Puzzles and Games, and Mathematical Art as well as opportunities to learn and play the game of Go to provide even more avenues of mathematics for students to explore.
+Middle school students may participate in various math competitions including MathCounts, AMC 8, the Arete Lab competition, GAIM, and others.

 In eighth grade, students begin a formal course in Algebra.
 It is the first year of high school level mathematics.
 In Algebra 1, students develop their ability to model and solve word problems by assigning variables and determining the precise relationship between variable expressions.
 In the process of graphing the solution sets of linear equations on the Cartesian plane, students gain familiarity with the concepts of slope and intercept.
 They find simultaneous solutions to systems of equations and apply factoring in order to find the roots of quadratic equations.
 These investigations promote arithmetic and algebraic fluency.

 In Algebra 2, students solve equations, graph relations on the Cartesian plane, and study properties of functions.
-They use algebraic tools to explore theorems of geometry involving similar figures, right triangles, and properties of a circle.
-They study conic sections and higher degree polynomials.
+They use algebraic tools to explore theorems of geometry involving similar figures and properties of a circle.
+They spend time on conic sections and higher degree polynomials.
 They derive the quadratic formula and analyze the roots of second-degree equations.
 This exploration leads to the discovery of complex numbers, the complex plane, and a formulation of the Fundamental Theorem of Algebra.
-They explore exponential and logarithmic functions.
+They are introduced to exponential and logarithmic functions.
 The expansion of the binomial leads to a generalization of the binomial theorem and its application to problems involving counting and probability.

-In addition to the required courses, high school students may choose from a variety of electives such as: Trigonometry and Analysis, Calculus 1, Calculus 2, Probability and Statistics, Advanced Problem Solving, Game Theory, Group Theory, Linear Algebra, Non-Euclidean Geometry, Fractals and Chaos, Independent Math Research, Number Theory, Math of Life, Sports Statistics, Introduction to Logic, and a variety of other one-semester courses offered each year.
-Students also have the opportunity to participate in the New York Math League and American Mathematics Competition.
-Many of our high school students have gone on to represent the New York City math team in national competitions.
-On several occasions Saint Ann’s students have represented the United States in international competitions.
-The breadth of our curriculum reflects the wide range of experience of our faculty in mathematics, science, and the arts.
+In addition to the required courses, high school students may choose from a variety of electives such as Trigonometry and Analysis, Calculus 1, Further Explorations in Calculus, Statistics, and Advanced Statistics.
+We offer a variety of one semester and half unit electives such as Advanced Problem Solving, Linear Algebra, Non-Euclidean Geometry, Fractals and Chaos, Independent Math Research, Number Theory, Introduction to Logic, Optimization and Advanced Topics in Mathematics.
+Students also have the opportunity to participate in the New York Math League, American Mathematics Competitions, and several other high school level contests.
+The breadth of the Saint Ann’s Math curriculum reflects the wide range of experience of our faculty in mathematics, science, and the arts.